ODonnellM/clickLight/README.md

 As simply as that, there is now a fully functional instance on our webpage.

 ####Configuration

-Clicklight provides a fairly simple settings object that can be set during instantiation as well as at any point during runtime assuming you have a named instance to access.
-The default settings are as follows:
+Clicklight provides a simple config object that can be set during instantiation and reset at any point during runtime.
+For those curious waht the actual code looks like, the default config is as follows:

 ```javascript
 var defaults = {